zeittresor/timedviewer/README.md

 Requirements: Make sure you have installed the additional python library "PyGame" using "pip install pygame".
 Start the script using "py timedviewer.py".

+v3.1 (01/2025)
+- Added Option for All Protocol (-25)
+- Added Yo-Yo Image Loop
+- Added Presets for default values and for FUM (FreeU-Move) Extension for Stable Diffusion Forge WebUI (FreeU-Move Extension is available here https://github.com/zeittresor/sd-forge-fum)

+v3.0 (12/2024)
+- Commandline version changed to GUI Version by default